From Screen to Real Life: Translating Digital Rehabilitation into Functional Independence

 In rehabilitation, the goal is not just progress in the clinic.
 It is independence in the real world.
-Completing an exercise during a rehab session is one step; applying that skill in daily life is the true measure of success.
+Completing an activity during a rehab session is one step; applying that skill in daily life is the true measure of success.

 Digital tools help bridge that gap.
 They give patients a structured space to practice meaningful tasks, receive feedback, and build confidence before taking those skills back into their homes, communities, and workplaces.